opus1993/pubrepo/content/post/Rresources/index.md

 Yes, I am giving away all of the secrets.
 One of the things that I spend a lot of time thinking about is how to communicate about data science with other human beings.
 It is often too easy to focus on “just” the technical skills like being able to wrangle, explore, analyze, and visualize data.
 Describing, documenting, planning, collaborating, questioning, and communicating effectively is harder than it sounds.
 When team members each have a baseline of shared competencies, we work better together on the problems we face.

 I re-visit the content of this list a few times a year as my work takes me further away from coding and more into defining how best to build production solutions.
 Many of you, too, will eventually be drawn into roles somewhere between educator, developer advocate, [R admin](https://kelly-obriant.medium.com/r-in-production-devops-and-the-importance-of-empathetic-witnesses-78ecf4430e36), and devops engineer.
-Every R user needs some exposure to a handful of Python libraries, YAML, DevOps and other tools that I mark with stars :star:.
-Tell me about what is good here, and what was missed, from your perspective.
+Every R user also needs to have some exposure to a handful of Python libraries, YAML, DevOps and other tools that I mark with stars :star:.
+Tell me about what is good here, and what was missed.

 Inspired by these excellent pages:
 > Paul VanDerLaken's [R resources](https://paulvanderlaken.com/2017/08/10/r-resources-cheatsheets-tutorials-books/?blogsub=confirming#533)